swo/16s-book/manuscript/sec02.md

 A little more work has to be done before putting the sample in the sequencer.
 These steps will depend on the sequencing platform.
-Here I'll talk about Illumina because it's popular and I have experience with it.
+Here I'll talk about Illumina because it's popular[^roche] and I have experience with it.
 If you're using a different sequencing platform, then you'll need to learn about the quirks of that platform elsewhere.

+[^roche]: Interestingly, it wasn't that long ago that 454 (or "Roche") sequencing led the next-generation field.
+Plenty of papers use "pyrosequencing" (the technical word for 454's sequencing methodology) as a synonym for "next-generation sequencing".

-Samples to be sequenced on an Illumina machine need to have Illumina-specific *adapters* added in another PCR.
-These adapters allow the DNA amplicons to bind the flowcell where they are sequenced.
+Samples to be sequenced on an Illumina machine need to have Illumina-specific *adapters* added in a third PCR (one for amplification, one to add the barcodes, and one to add the adapters).
+These adapters allow the DNA amplicons to bind the flowcell, where they are sequenced.
 It is sometimes also desirable to have a *diversity region* added between the adapter and the 16S primer.
 The Illumina sequencers expect to see a diversity of nucleotides at every read position.
 In amplicon sequencing, almost all the reads are the same through the primer region, which freaks out the sequencer.
 A diversity region is just some random nucleotides that helps the sequencer do its job.
 In our lab we use `YRYR`, where `Y` means `T` or `C` and `R` means `G` or `A`.

 All of these pieces ---the 16S region you're interested in, forward and reverse primers, barcodes, diversity region, and Illumina adapters--- are all made into